ndlarsen/ndlarsen.github.io/_posts/2019-09-24-jekyll-part-2-generating-a-barebones-page.md

 Go check it out.

 ## Change it
 Now, the open *_config.yml* and change the title to something else than *Your awesome title*, because, honestly, that sucks.
 Change or comment out (place a \# at the beginning of the line) what else you see fit.
-Refresh the page in your browser.
+Refresh the page in your browser and there you have it.